the-teachingRSE-project/competencies/competencies.md

     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     \gls{MOD}&
     Needs full awareness of entire codebase to extend/maintain.
-      If project taken on from another developer, there may be challenges in transferring the mental model.& As local, but more aware of need for future transition to other developer(s), likely provides docs, issues, and other support from central services to support this.
+      If project taken on from another RSE, there may be challenges in transferring the mental model.& As local, but more aware of need for future transition to other RSE(s), likely provides docs, issues, and other support from central services to support this.
 May only need to know parts of the code.&
     Internal team training ensures ability to build necessary